naomlk/AidRequestsSystem/StageD/READMEstageD.md

 ### 1. Function check : get_busy_volunteers_with_no_active_treatment

 This function acts as the detector.
 It opens an explicit reference cursor (REFCURSOR) to query and isolate all volunteers whose status is set to busy (is_active = 'Y'), but who currently have no ongoing assignments (where completion_time IS NULL) in the treatments table.
-This function uses:
-REFCURSOR, EXPLICIT CURSOR, SELECT NOT EXISTS, EXCEPTION

 ```sql
 CREATE OR REPLACE FUNCTION public.get_busy_volunteers_with_no_active_treatment()